 Soon you'll start to think of your runs as more than just a workout, but a time and place for multitasking genius.
-You're not only getting healthier (from all that running), you're also getting smarter.
-Basically running and podcasting is the whole package — and so are you.
-But, the best thing is, your workouts still take the same amount of time, you're just getting more done.
+You're not only getting healthier, but you're also getting smarter.
+The best thing is, your workouts still take the same amount of time, you're just getting more done.
 It's almost like you get to go on a mini date with Leandra Medine, or the brains from Freakonomics.
 And it's just between you, your headphones and the pavement.
-You're investing in yourself.

 Besides this just being a generally inspired idea, there's real science to back-up the practice.
 Research has shown that combining exercise and learning can help increase your ability to retain information (so you can actually recall all the smart stuff you learn), and the increased interest in your workouts can act to incentivise your exercise, assisting you in building strong and more positive habit patterns that will ultimately lead you enjoy exercising more (even when your willpower is sitting on the footpath).